landonmarder/landonmarder.github.io/_posts/2016-08-13-customizing-ecto-changesets.md

 summary: Ecto Changesets are a powerful way to validate data before inserting it into the database
 ---

-Ecto changesets help us cast, validate, filter, and manipulate the data.
+Ecto changesets help us cast, validate, filter, and manipulate data.
-This post will walk through how to leverage Ecto changesets to validate the data before we insert it into the database to ensure data integrity.
+This post will walk through how to leverage Ecto changesets to validate data before we insert it into the database to ensure data integrity.
-For example purposes, lets say that in our app, we can create a user with a name, but we want to validate the name before we insert it into the database.
+For example purposes, let's say that in our app, we can create a user with a name, but we want to validate the name before we insert it into the database.

 Before diving into what Ecto changesets can do to validate our data,